chaosparrot/talon_hud/docs/README.md

 Package enhancement
 ====

-Currently, there are two main ways to amplify your own packages, namely documentation and walkthroughs.
+Currently, there are two main ways to enhance your own packages with Talon HUD, namely documentation and walkthroughs.
 Both of them work by registering files to the Talon HUD if it is available, so it won't cause slowdowns or crashes for non-Talon HUD users.

-For an example on how to add stuff, you can look at the file load_talon_hud_docs.py in the docs folder.
+For an example on how to add stuff, you can look at the file [load_talon_hud_docs.py](load_talon_hud_docs.py) in the docs folder.
 It is recommended that you have a separate directory where you keep all the files related to your documentation or walkthroughs.

 For all of these options, you should have a look at the part about rich text in the [content publishing documentation](content/README.md) as it gives an outline of all the possible rich text tokens you can use.